StijnSpruit/dnd_project/API/templates.md

                     "features": [
                         {
                             "name":"Rage",
-                            "desc":"Using a bonus action, you can enter Rage.
-Rage is a primal power that makes you powerful" },
+                            "desc": "Using a bonus action, you can enter Rage.
+Rage is a primal power that makes you powerful", "feature_data": [
                                 {
-                            "name":"Unarmored Defense"
+                                 "name":"",
+                                 "desc":""
+                                }
+                               ]
                         },
                         {
+                            "name":"Unarmored Defense",
+                            "desc":"",
+                            "feature_data": []
+                        },
+                        {
-                            "name":"Weapon Mastery"
+                            "name":"Weapon Mastery",
+                            "desc":"",
+                            "feature_data": []
                         }
                     ],
                     "class_specific": [